Thank you for contacting

 Why These Credits Exist Side by Side

 Federal child-related tax credits were designed to address different economic pressures.
-The Child Tax Credit offsets the general cost of raising children, while the Child and Dependent Care Credit focuses on workforce participation.
+The Child Tax Credit offsets the general cost of raising children, while the Child and Dependent Care Credit focuses on workforce participation by helping families pay for care while they work.

-New York’s Empire State Child Credit reflects state-level efforts to supplement federal tax benefits and address child poverty through refundable credits tied to household income.
+New York's Empire State Child Credit reflects state-level efforts to supplement federal tax benefits and provide refundable relief to qualifying households.

 What New York Families Should Do Before Filing

-Taxpayers should also verify that identification numbers are valid and issued before the filing deadline.
+Taxpayers should verify that all identification numbers are valid and issued before the filing deadline, and confirm which credits apply to their specific situation before submitting their returns.
 Free filing assistance is available through Volunteer Income Tax Assistance programs and local initiatives such as NYC Free Tax Prep.

 Careful preparation can help families reduce tax liability, increase tax refunds, and avoid delays during the filing season.